mdn/yari/docs/envvars.md

 **Default: `false`**

-This entirely removes the sign-in and then `whoami` XHR fetching.
+This removes sign-in and `whoami` XHR fetching.
-Useful when using Yari purely for doing content editing and not interested in testing how Yari works for end users.
+Useful when using Yari purely for content editing as authentication is then not required.